software-students-spring2025/web-app/README.md

 Use Docker Compose to boot up both the mongodb database and the flask app using one command:

+- Navigate to app directory which contains `Dockerfile`
 - open Docker
 - `docker-compose up --build` ... add -d to run in detached/background mode.
-- Ctrl + C then `docker compose down` when done to stop containers
+- Ctrl + C then `docker-compose down` when done to stop containers

 If port number already use, select different port for `flask-app` or `mongodb` by changing their values in `docker-compose.yml`